-Do you have a favorite place the military has taken you?
+Do you have a favourite place the military has taken you?
 What is it and why?

 My favorite so far is Texas when he graduated.
 It was so unreasonably hot and miserable and I probably would have never travelled there if it weren’t for my husband graduating basic training.
 But this was my favorite because it was the moment he got to meet his son for the first time.
 I’ll never forget that moment.

 - What’s your favorite hobby?
 Arts & Crafts

 - Tell us a random fact about yourself.
 I am literally obsessed with cheese sticks but my daughter is dairy intolerant so I can’t eat them while she’s breastfeeding (she’s definitely gonna hear about this later in life!)